navjagpal/simplevideochat/README.md

 objects.

 # Demo Web App
 I've included a web app built using Polymer.
+You can check out the live demo here: https://simplevideochatdemo.firebaseapp.com/

+Right now, everyone ends up in the same room!
+The app supports multiple peers, so you might meet some strangers this way.
+I will, eventually (maybe?), update the demo so that it puts people in different rooms and require you to share a URL to invite people to your room.